 Erlang is built on 3 components: language, OTP, and VM.
-Francesco Cesarini explains the role played by each component in order to ensure Erlang’s highly successful concurrency model which has been used in communication systems for more than 15 years.
-The presentation is accompanied by live demos and many questions are taken from the audience.
+Francesco Cesarini explains the role played by each component in order to ensure Erlang’s highly successful concurrency model.

-This presentation covers the definition of a graph database (information structured as mathematical graphs with nodes, relationships and properties) and their advantages when dealing with data that is difficult to fit in static tables, is rapidly evolving, or that has a lot of optional attributes.
-The flexibility of graph databases better support agile development and schema evolution.
+This presentation covers the use of graph databases as an optimal solution for data that is difficult to fit in static tables, rapidly evolving data or data that has a lot of optional attributes.

-In this presentation recorded at QCon SF 2008, Lennart Augustsson shows how to use Haskell with its programmable type system to create strongly typed Domain Specific Embedded Languages.
-The presentation makes an introduction of Haskell’s type system and illustrates several DSEL examples.
+Lennart Augustsson shows how to use Haskell's programmable type system to create strongly typed DSEL.
+The presentation introduces Haskell’s type system and illustrates several DSEL examples.

 In this talk, Matt Aimonetti talks about the ideas and concepts behind Merb - and the reasons why it's appealing: speed, modularity and more.

-In this presentation, Amr Elssamadisy explains how to choose the best practices for your organization depending on its context and it's highest priority business values and/or smells.
-Amr discusses the importance of starting with business value first, and then presents a set of "maps" that help determine which practices are useful in improving what business value.
+Amr Elssamadisy explains choosing the best practices for your organization depends on its context and it's highest priority business values and/or smells.